steemit/condenser/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ### <span id="Comments">Comments</span>

-When you are first starting out, commenting on other people's posts can be a great way to get involved and connect with people!
+When you are new, commenting on other people's posts can be a great way to get involved and connect with people!

 To comment on a post, or reply to an existing comment, click on the "Reply" link at the bottom of the post/comment.